 Finance knowledge and skills.
 Because breweries can be expensive to start, it may be necessary to secure investors or loans.
 Finance knowledge and an understanding of investment and loan practices may help a brewery owner to secure funding.

 Startup costs for breweries can be substantial.
 2nd Kitchen reports that many breweries cost between $500,000 and $1 million to start.
 Much of that cost is due to construction costs and equipment purchases.
-When starting a large brewery, it may be necessary to secure a large business loan or to seek out multiple investors who can assist with these startup costs.
+When starting a large brewery, it may be necessary to secure a large business loan or seek multiple investors who can assist with these startup costs.

 Microbreweries or craft breweries are smaller, so while their startup costs are still substantial, they’re more affordable than a traditional brewery.